11 Common Hydrangea Pests: How to Prevent and Treat Them

 Aphids can be found in almost every garden on any plant, and hydrangeas are no exception.
 Aphid feeding causes yellowing of the leaves and stems, however, aphids are also responsible for transmitting diseases from plant to plant.

 While many garden pests can be easily controlled by natural predators, such as bats or birds, aphids use their waste that is high in sugar to attract ants.
-Ants do not harm plants, however they can protect the aphids from predators.
+Ants do not harm plants.
+However, they can protect the aphids from predators.

-Aphids are small pear shaped insects that are typically green but can also be yellow, brown or black.
+Aphids are small pear-shaped insects that are typically green but can also be yellow, brown, or black.
 They have long antennae and typically travel in large populations.
 They like to hang out on the underside of leaves.

-Aphids can be hard to notice since they are so close in color to plant stems, but if you notice yellowing with no bugs in sight just flip over the leaves and look for these tiny insects.
-If you notice a larger than normal population of ants near your plant, you may want to take a closer look to see if the ants are hiding aphids.
+Aphids can be hard to notice since they are so close in color to plant stems, but if you notice yellowing with no bugs in sight, just flip over the leaves and look for these tiny insects.
+If you notice a larger-than-normal population of ants near your plant, you may want to take a closer look to see if the ants are hiding aphids.

 The best way to prevent aphids in your garden is to keep it clear of any leaf litter or weeds.
 Removal of nearby infected plants will help to prevent high populations of aphids from appearing.
 To control an infestation of aphids you could try brushing them off with your hand, spraying the plant down with a hose, or using an insecticidal soap.